UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

     # The bots must have delete permission in the group and comments must be enabled
   replace_anonymous_comments: false

-test:
-  api_hash: XXXXXXXXXXX # hash of the telegram app used for testing
-  api_id: 123456 # id of the telegram app used for testing
-  remote: false # whether you want to test the remote database, the local one or both
-  session: XXXXXXXXXXXX # session of the telegram app used for testing
-  bot_tag: "@test_bot" # tag of the telegram bot used for testing.
-Include the '@' character
-  token: xxxxxxxxxxxx # token for the telegram bot used for testing
-  #... all the tags above.
-They will be overwritten when testing

 token: xxxxxxxxxxxx # token of the telegram bot
 bot_tag: "@bot" # tag of the telegram bot
 ```